Ecovacs Deebot X2 Omni, T20 Omni, and N10 Plus Compared

 The N10 Plus app supports single-floor mapping only.
 This limits its usefulness in two-story homes where you might want the vacuum to clean both levels on a set schedule.
 You can still operate it manually on different floors, but the automatic scheduling applies only to the primary mapped area.

 For smart home integration, all three models work with Amazon Alexa and Google Assistant for basic voice commands like starting or stopping a cleaning session.
 The X2 Omni and T20 Omni additionally support IFTTT automation and have better compatibility with third-party platforms like Home Assistant through community integrations.
-According to Ecovacs' compatibility documentation, the X2 Omni is the only model in this lineup with Matter protocol roadmap support.
+According to Ecovacs' support documentation, the X2 Omni is the only model in this lineup with Matter protocol roadmap support.

-Pet Hair Performance
+How Does the Deebot Pet Hair Performance Compare?

 Pet owners frequently ask which Ecovacs model handles pet hair best.
 The X2 Omni's 8,000 Pa suction combined with its anti-tangle brush design gives it a clear advantage for homes with multiple shedding animals.
 Its flat brush roll is specifically engineered to prevent long pet hair from wrapping around the roller, which is the most common cause of reduced suction in robot vacuums over time.